 All in all, dating an artist feels like if you have achieved financial freedom but you are bankrupt at the same time.
 It’s a beautiful lifestyle, but there is a bill in the end.
 If you can afford it on your own, that’s great.
 If not?
 I have a solution: you can work with your partner on his or her project, so you two can both live from making art.
 It’s a lot of commitment, but it offers a chance to live a life together.

 There is another side of financial pressure.
 People who can afford to go to art schools usually come from fairly wealthy backgrounds.
 It means they have probably lived a lot more comfortably than right now, after graduating.
 Perhaps your partner still keeps the same lifestyle but cannot afford it.
 This is definitely a bigger problem than simply having a tough time.

 “Art, at its best, aims to be a transcendent experience.
 As does sex.
 And maybe this is naive to say, given that art is now largely a business, but I’ve always found it attractive to think that artists might be more in touch with generating transcendence than the average person, and therefore must be better in bed.
 (I might have to sleep with more artists in order to prove that theory.)
 There’s just something sexy and fascinating about someone whose daily routine deals with the sublime, and who aims to create something out of this world.
 It’s like wanting to fuck God, kinda.
 Also, objectively, artists are good with their hands, so …”

 –Karley Sciortino (Vulture)

 Complement Your Income

-If you don’t want to work with your spouse, then there are other options: you can be with someone who has low but consistent income, such as school teachers or civil servants.
+If you don’t want to work with your spouse, then there are other options: you can be with someone who has a low but consistent income, such as school teachers or civil servants.
 They are unlikely to become millionaires but they don’t starve either.
-Their stable income can be your safety net meanwhile you are trying to make it as an artist.
+Their stable income can be your safety net while you are trying to make it as an artist.